Vaaname Ellai: Plot

 They all meet at the suicide point and decide to live a happy life for 100 days and then end it all.
 In those 100 days, they have all sorts of fun.
 They also sing mourning songs for their own death.
-But one of them, the unemployed, secretly tries to change his friends' minds away from suicide.
-But they tell that their mind is made up and he can leave if he chooses to.
-But he sets his suicide earlier and informs them that he did so to make them realise that death is no joke and if his friends changed their minds, his death would not be in vain.
+However, Pasupathy secretly tries to change his friends' minds away from suicide.
+But they tell him that their mind is made up and he can leave if he chooses to.
+Despite this, Pasupathy sets his suicide earlier and informs them that he did so to make them realise that death is no joke and if his friends changed their minds, his death would not be in vain.
 They soon start getting doubts about going ahead with their suicides.

 Meanwhile, they find a baby at their doorstep and have no choice but to take care of the child.
 They get emotionally close to the child.
-Finally the dead friend's dad comes and meets them having tracked his son's letters with great difficulty.
-When informed of his son's death he mourns and accuses the remaining youths of being the cause of his death.
-The four decide to die immediately on hearing this.
-As they go to the suicide point, they meet their dead friend there.
+Finally, Pasupathy's father comes and meets them, having tracked his son's letters with great difficulty.
+When informed of his son's death, he mourns and accuses the remaining youths for being the cause of his death.
+The four decide to die immediately upon hearing this.
+As they go to the suicide point, they meet the 'dead' Pasupathy there.
 He says that he had faked his own death as well as arranged for the child and his father to dissuade them.
-His father takes the child to an orphanage and they meet people with various physical deformities trying to live a fruitful and cheerful life.
-After gaining inspiration from many of the disabled persons who had achieved things and also from the advice they give them, the five youths decide to life a long and brave life.
+His father takes the child to an orphanage, and they meet people with various physical deformities trying to live a fruitful and cheerful life.
+After gaining inspiration from many of the disabled persons who had achieved things and also from the advice they give them, the five youths decide to live a long and brave life.